• USD

 The Otter Trail

-Tsitsikamma is home to the world-famous Otter Trail hiking route.
-It is one of the most scenic routes along the southern coastline of Africa.
-The entire Otter takes a few days to finish and has to be booked at least a year in advance.
-The first section, known as the Waterfall, accommodates day visitors and is easy to complete.
+Tsitsikamma hosts the world-famous Otter Trail along the southern coastline of Africa.
+The full trail takes several days and must be booked well in advance.
+The first section, the Waterfall Trail, is open to day visitors and is manageable for most hikers.

 3